Teeth Cleaning for Dogs in the Inland Empire

 Originally, this area was called the Orange Empire due to the miles of citrus groves that filled the valleys from Pasadena all the way to Redlands.
 Yet the eventual name Inland Empire was also used by newspapers and land developers as early as 1914.

 The Inland Empire's specific boundaries are a matter of opinion, but the region is generally considered to encompass western Riverside County and southwestern San Bernardino County, along with the westernmost cities of Los Angeles County.
 Competing ideas include Palm Springs to the west, as well as the remainders of both Riverside and San Bernardino counties.

-Although most of the Empire's freeway were completed by the 1970s, the massive growth seen in the 80s and again in the 2000s have made traffic congestion a major issue.
+Although most of the Empire's freeways were completed by the 1970s, the massive growth seen in the 80s and again in the 2000s have made traffic congestion a major issue.
 It is hoped that the Gold Line extension (which will reach Montclair, connecting the LA Metro Rail with the San Bernardino Metrolink) will alleviate some of the problem by offering a true mass-transit commuting solution for the region.